vmstio/vmstio/docus/content/infrastructure/backups.md

 ## Database Backups

-Posts made to [vmst.io](https://vmst.io) and messages sent via Slack are stored in backend Postgres databases with Redis used as a key value store and timeline cache for [vmst.io](https://vmst.io).
+Posts made to [vmst.io](https://vmst.io) are stored in backend Postgres databases with Redis used as a key value store and timeline cache.

 - For the backup of PostgreSQL we use `pg_dump` with some custom scripts that process each task and then fire off notifications to our backend Slack channels.
-- Database backups are currently made every day, and replicated across geographies.
+- Database backups are currently made every day, and replicated twice, across geographies.
 - In addition, Digital Ocean provides transaction level rollback functionality as part of their managed database service.

 ## Media/CDN Store Backups